scrazycarl/blog_website_trial/content/blogs/first-post-trial_1.md

 title: "What did I learn from my master thesis--Project management"
 categories:
   - Markup
-description: “Master thesis  was a challenging task for 6 months.
+summary: “Master thesis  was a challenging task for 6 months.
 I set down to write about what I learned from my thesis."
+date: "2019-08-01"
 tags:
   - blogs
   - entrepreneurship